facebookresearch/AutoCAT/README.md

 $ export GIT_ROOT=<path_to_the_autocat_repo>
 ```

-You can launch the experiment to train the RL agent
+You can launch the experiment to train the RL agent.
+One basic example is shown below.
+We provide the training scripts with parameters we are using on our machines in the ```src/rlmeta/data/``` dir for each of the experiments.

 ```
 $ cd ${GIT_ROOT}/src/rlmeta